abhayPS11/my-data/content/learning-paths/servers-and-cloud-computing/timescaleDB/sensor-data-ingestion.md

 ## Real-Time Sensor Data Ingestion

-This section demonstrates how to simulate live sensor data and continuously ingest it into TimescaleDB.
+In this section, you simulate real-time sensor data using Python and continuously ingest it into TimescaleDB running on an Arm64 VM.
+This creates a live time-series data stream that can later be visualized using Grafana.

 ## Architecture Overview